Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Experiments and results

-where $g_{ij}$ denotes the $(i,j)$th element of $\bm G=(\bar{\bm U})^\dagger\bm U$. $\bar{\bm U}$ is the recovered estimation of factor matrix $\bm U$ and $\dagger$ denotes the pseudo inverse operator.
-The small value of PI indicates an accurate estimation of the true factor matrix.
-The input factor matrices and core tensors are initialized with uniformly distributed pseudorandom numbers generated by matlab function \texttt{rand}.
-Signal-to-noise ratio (SNR) is defined as $\textrm{SNR}=10\textrm{log}_{10}(p_s/p_n)$, where $p_s$ and $p_n$ denote signal level and noise level, respectively.
+where $g_{ij}$ denotes the $(i,j)$th element of the matrix $\bm G = \bm{\tilde{U}}^{\dagger} \bm U$. $\bm{\tilde{U}}$ is the estimation of the factor matrix $\bm U$, and $\dagger$ denotes the pseudo inverse operator.
+The small value of PI indicates an accurate estimation of the true factor matrix regardless of scale and permutation ambiguity.
+The input factor matrices and core tensors are initialized with uniformly distributed pseudorandom numbers generated by MATLAB function \texttt{rand}.
+Signal-to-noise ratio (SNR) is defined as $\textrm{SNR}=10\textrm{log}_{10}(p_s/p_n)$, where $p_s$ and $p_n$ are the signal and noise levels.
+Then the noise can be added to each tensor as